 Skip to content

-Have you ever brewed a espresso at home and wondered why it tastes so sour that you almost recoil?
-Don't worry, because in this guide we will go through how you can improve your espresso brewing and transform a sour cup into a balanced and sweet enjoyment.
+Have you ever brewed one? espresso at home and wondered why it tastes so sour that you almost recoil?
+Don't worry, because in this guide we'll go over how you can improve your espresso brews and turn a sour cup into a balanced and sweet treat.

 2. Sweetness appears in the middle.

-3. Bitterness takes over About extraction continues for too long.
+3. Bitterness takes over About the extraction continues for too long.

-About your espresso is sour, the extraction has finished too early and has not reached the stage where sweetness balances the acidity.
+About your espresso is sour, the extraction has ended too early and has not reached the stage where the sweetness balances the acidity.
 But sometimes the problems can also be due to uneven extraction or poor puck preparation.

 Common problems and solutions

-Symptoms: Your espresso finishes in under 20 seconds and tastes sour.
+Symptom: Your espresso is ready in under 20 seconds and tastes sour.

 Solution:

-• Grind finer: A finer grind creates less space between coffee particles, which extends extraction.
+• Grind finer: A finer grind creates less space between the coffee particles, which prolongs extraction.

 • Increase extraction time: Let the espresso brew longer to give the coffee more time to extract sweet and balanced flavors.